 So, while other readers thought it was boring or that the twists weren’t extravagant enough, I really appreciated the slow and quiet precision with which this book operated because it felt very true to the character orchestrating the plot.

-The plot came across more like puzzle pieces being gently laid into place, revealing the bigger, darker picture bit by little bit.
-And it happened in such a focussed, subtle way that it felt like a continual pull of suspense, and less like shocks and thrills.
+The plot came across like puzzle pieces being gently laid into place, revealing the bigger, darker picture bit by little bit.
+And it happened in such a focused, subtle way that it felt like a continual pull of suspense, and less like shocks and thrills.
 It was thrilling, but I would say mostly for those who are fascinated with human nature and manipulation.
-Which are, like, two of my favourite things to get into.
+Which are, like, two of my favourite things.

 In my humble-ish opinion, in order to love this book, you need to go into it not expecting to be “thrilled” but expecting to have your mind and perceptions played with.
 Letting the elements of paranoia wash over you without ever expecting the jump scare that isn’t coming.